 The Echuya Central Forest Reserve (ECFR) is not as very rich in biodiversity like the other forests of Bwindi and Mgahinga but is considered of high conservation importance because of its endemic, rare and globally threatened flora, and fauna.
 Some of the species found in ECFR include the African Golden Cat (Caracal aurata), Rodents (Lophuromys woosnami, Delanymys brooksi, Ruwenzorisorex suncoides), and Birds - Grauer’s Swamp Warbler (Bradypterus graueri) and the Abyssinian Ground-Thrush (Geokichla piaggiae).
 Unfortunately, these unique and rare species (including overall biodiversity) in ECFR is under serious threat from anthropogenic activities.
 In June 2018, the biodiversity threats to ECFR were further exacerbated, when the National Forest Authority (NFA) carried out massive bamboo forest understory clearance/weeding by cutting and removing all tree saplings, vines, shrubs, and lianas under the bamboo forest.
-This study therefore assessed the impact of the different anthropogenic activities (illegal activities and the forest understory clearance) on the biodiversity of ECFR.
+This study, therefore, assessed the impact of the different anthropogenic activities (illegal activities and the forest understory clearance) on the biodiversity of ECFR.

 Three taxa; vegetation (trees, shrubs, lianas, vines, and herbs), terrestrial vertebrates (small mammals) and birds were used as surrogate indicator species for the assessment of the status of total biodiversity of ECFR.
-Furthermore, the study used the biodiversity assessment done in 2015 as baseline to compare the changes in biodiversity currently (2021).
+Furthermore, the study used the biodiversity assessment done in 2015 as a baseline to compare the changes in biodiversity currently (2021).
 Human activities in ECFR of 2021 were also recorded and compared with those previously done in 2015 (baseline).
 After analyzing the field data collected in 2015 and 2021 using R open-source statistical software version 3.2.2, the study came out with the following results.

-A total of 27 tree species were recorded in ECFR for 2015 and 2021 study period.
+A total of 27 tree species were recorded in ECFR for the 2015 and 2021 study period.
 Of these, Macaranga capensis, Psychotria mahonnii, Xymalos monospora, Neoboutonia macrocalyx, Maesa lanceolata and Nuxia congesta were the most dominant tree species in descending order.
 A comparison of the most dominant tree species between 2015 and 2021 shows that Macaranga capensis constituted over 64% of the tree species in ECFR in 2015 but reduced to 34% in 2021 giving way to other tree species.
 There was no significant difference in the abundance of tree stems (expressed per unit hectare) recorded in 2015 and 2021.
 However, tree species evenness (abundance) and richness (diversity) were higher in the year 2021 (twice) than 2015.

 A total of 60 shrubs and lianas were recorded in ECFR for 2015 and 2021 study period.
 Of these, the most dominant shrub and liana species in descending order were Mimulopsis Solmsii, Triumfetta cordifolia, Phillipia denguelinsis, Dracaena laxissima, Urera hypselodendron, Piper capense, and Rhamnus prinoides.
 The abundance of the shrubs and lianas (expressed per unit hectare) were not significantly differently between 2015 and 2021.
 In terms of species evenness and richness (diversity), the year 2015 recorded higher values than 2021, with the implication that since 2015, ECFR could have lost some shrub and liana species perhaps from the forest understory clearing carried out in 2018.